jurek-a/aai2025-refs/README.md

-# JGs ist of references (reading material and code repos) from AAI MSc course at Cranfield 2025
+# JGs enhanced references list of AAI MSc course at Cranfield 2025

 Welcome to the AAI books jungle.
-This repository's main README.md and additional documents provide overview and links to external references mentioned in the lectures and reading lists of my AAI selected modules.
+This repository's main README.md and additional documents are to provide overview and links to the external references mentioned in the lectures and reading lists of my AAI selected modules.

 Notes : I hope this is helpful to the more inquisitive but .. use at your own risk !
 - This repo is guaranteed to exist (only) until the end of the calendar year 2025 at its primary address [https://github.com/jurek-a/aai2025-refs](https://github.com/jurek-a/aai2025-refs).
 In 2026 those literature notes repo might be deleted, or converted to a gist, or disappear.
 We will see.